 Tragedies resulting from violence, accidents and natural disasters are distressing.
 And sadly, they are all too occurring.
 Watching the news or scrolling through social media as these situations unfold can bring even the strongest person to tears.
 And sometimes, emotions related to disasters can be hard to work through.
-That can be the case if you have been directly impacted, or if you simply have empathy for those who are.
+That can be the case if you’ve been directly impacted, if you need to discuss a tragedy with your child, or if you simply have empathy for those involved.

 The overwhelming stress of tragic events can lead to mental health concerns.